OmniaVerse 1-Day Volume Reaches $5,794.50 (OMNIA)

-OmniaVerse (OMNIA) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on July 16th.
-OmniaVerse has a market cap of $95,177.27 and $5,794.50 worth of OmniaVerse was traded on exchanges in the last day.
-One OmniaVerse token can now be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, OmniaVerse has traded up 0% against the U.S. dollar.
+OmniaVerse (OMNIA) traded 0% lower against the dollar during the 1-day period ending at 0:00 AM ET on July 17th.
+In the last seven days, OmniaVerse has traded up 0% against the dollar.
+One OmniaVerse token can currently be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+OmniaVerse has a market capitalization of $95,137.85 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.